 Policies for using materials in Special Collections & Archives

-Materials in the department's care are brought to users by staff members; this is not a self-service or browsing department, except for reference works.
-All materials must be used in Special Collections and in many cases, they must be requested in advance.
-Fill out the library's 2-part request form for printed books and single items; discuss archival or uncataloged materials needs with the staff.
+All materials must be used in SC&A. Materials in the department's care are brought to users by staff members; this is not a self-service or browsing department, except for reference works.
+Researchers must fill out SC&A’s item request form for printed books, archival materials, and other items.
+Archival materials are paged at the box level.
 Non-Wesleyan users must also fill out a User Registration Form and show photo identification.

 All materials should be handled with extra care:

-- Keep materials flat on a reading table or in a foam cradle.
-Do not lean on them, mark them, or take notes on top of them.
+- Folders of materials must be kept flat on a reading table.
+Bound volumes must be supported in a foam cradle.
+Book weights should be used to hold bound volumes open.
+Do not lean on materials, mark them, or take notes on top of them.

 - Keep any loose material in the order in which you find it.

 - Report any mis-arrangements, mutilations or unopened leaves.

 - The use of laptops and other electronic devices is permitted, but computer bags and associated gear must be stowed in a locker or the closet.
 Personal scanning devices are not permitted.
 See below for policies on reproductions and personal cameras.